hjelev/hjelev.github.io/_posts/2019-01-15-LetsEncrypt-Certificates.md

 2. Once LetsEncrypt is installed we have to generate the certificate:

     <pre>$sudo certbot certonly --standalone -d example.com -d www.example.com</pre>

 (You need to replace example.com with your domain name)

 The certificate files will be located at: `/etc/letsencrypt/live/example.com`

-3. Once we have generated the certificate for our domain we need to modify the nginx config file for that domain.
+3. Once the certificate is generated we need to modify the nginx configuration file for that domain.
 The configuration file that we need to modify is located in `/etc/nginx/sites-available` .

 nginx config file: